Axel Wenner-Gren: Personal life

+Wenner-Gren died of cancer while staying at the Red Cross Hospital in Stockholm.

 The Viking Fund

 Wenner-Gren also founded and endowed The Viking Fund in 1941, an organization supporting anthropological research.
 In 1941, the endowment funded the Wenner-Gren Aeronautical Research Laboratory, now called the Wenner-Gren Laboratory at the University of Kentucky.
 The lab has since changed its focus to Biomedical Engineering.
 The Viking fund was later renamed the Wenner-Gren Foundation for Anthropological Research.